 FUE

-With FUE, hair is extracted without a horizontal incision, meaning no linear incision is made on the back of the head.
-No incision means less scarring for those patients who have a greater risk of donor scarring, such as younger/muscular, athletic patients, or patients who scar poorly or have a history of keloid.
+With FUE, hair is extracted without a horizontal incision, meaning no linear scar is created.
+This is ideal for patients who may be at higher risk of noticeable donor scarring—such as younger, muscular, athletic patients, or individuals with a history of keloids or poor wound healing.

-- Hairstyle can be worn at almost any length, usually without scarring.
+Hairstyle can be worn much shorter in the back, usually without visible scarring.

-FUE procedure takes a bit longer and therefore subjects the patient to more local anesthesia.
-This also contributes to FUEs costing slightly more than FUTs.
+FUE procedures generally take longer and require more local anesthesia.
+This also contributes to FUE costing slightly more than FUT.

-In both procedure types, patients may experience swelling of the forehead, which can last several days following the procedure.
-For some patients, a combination of FUE and FUT procedures may work best!
+In both techniques, swelling of the forehead may occur for several days.
+For some patients, a combination of FUT and FUE may be ideal.

 FUT vs FUE Comparison Chart